 Next, you’ll want to have a third-party evaluate you to see how you really stack up against recruits across the nation.
 Knowing where you stand will help you target the right programs and maximize your opportunities.

 There are a couple of ways you can go about this.
 First, you can ask your high school or club coach for feedback.
 College coaches often reach out to high school and club coaches for input, so there’s a good chance yours is already in the loop.
 Or you can turn to an online service.
-Some coaches use scouting services, such as National Preps or Scouting Ohio for football, while others use recruiting tools, such as NCSA.
-We’re the largest recruiting network in the country, with more than 35,000 college coaches searching for prospects.
+Many coaches use recruiting services like NCSA.
+We’re the largest recruiting network in the country, with more than 40,000 college coaches searching for prospects.

 Of course, you can always attend a showcase or camp where college coaches check out talent in person.
 However, most coaches arrive knowing which athletes they want to evaluate, so you should make sure you’re in contact with coaches ahead of time.

 When a college coach starts evaluating prospective recruits, athletic ability is often the first thing they look at.
 Athletic abilities are the specific skills that are required to play a sport.
 This can include things like strength, power, endurance and speed.
 Other physical abilities that may be needed for the sport in question include agility, stamina, balance or flexibility.
 As coaches assess possible recruits, they ask themselves if the athlete can make their team better, if they can compete in their program and if their skills are at the same level or above the players they already have.

 In the video below, recruiting expert and former D1 college coach share information on how to target the right schools to fit your athletic ability.
 Creating a list of colleges including your safety schools, middle schools and dream schools can increase your chances of being recruited and can offer the opportunity to grow into the division you want to compete at.